-As Constant Contact’s social media community manager, I do a lot of posting on Facebook (1,458 posts in 2012 to be exact.)
+As Constant Contact’s Social Media Marketing and Community Manager, I do a lot of posting on Facebook.
 Along the way, I’ve discovered a few simple tips and tricks through analytics, testing, and reading a lot of social media marketing content that will make your Facebook marketing less overwhelming and intimidating.

 Here are 4 tips for creating better Facebook content.

 Tip 1: The length of your Facebook post matters

 Facebook Posts less than 50 characters receive more engagement than longer posts.
 Just like you, your Facebook fans are busy and have a limited attention span.
 That’s why it’s essential to grab their attention quickly in their crowded news feed with short, shareable, engaging posts.

 However, fans will interact with long-form content that you link to in a Facebook posts.
 Linking to longer articles between 1,000-3,000 words will give you more engagement than linking to shorter content.

 Tip 2: The type of post you publish matters too